fdmysterious/mugcat/hugo/content/projects/pyxnet/index.en.md

 - `up(self)`: implements how the object is bring up on the the linux platform;
 - `down(self)`: implements how the object is bring down on the linux platform;
 - `export_graphviz(self,dot)`: implements how the object is represented on a graphviz diagram.

+# Roadmap

+Here are some planned features:

+- [ ] Possibility of easily integrating third-party software, such as a tftp server, using iproute's `namespace`;
+- [ ] Similarly, possibility to connect to docker containers and networks.